ajvb/awesome-tor/README.md

 - [tor.rb](https://github.com/dryruby/tor.rb) - Ruby library for interacting with the Tor anonymity network.
 - [txtorcon](https://txtorcon.readthedocs.io/) - TorProject's official implementation of the control-spec for Tor using the Twisted networking library for Python (supports Py2, PyPy and Py3).

+# Tor server hardening tools

+- [Tlsdate](https://www.torproject.org/getinvolved/volunteer.html.en#project-tlsdate) - Secure parasitic rdate replacement maintained by the Tor Project that sets the local clock by securely connecting with TLS to remote servers and extracting the remote time out of the secure handshake.

+# Tunneling tools

+- [tor_ssh.sh](https://gitlab.com/grownetics/devops/blob/master/tor_ssh.sh) - One command to enable SSH access via Tor to any server.
+- [Torsocks](https://www.torproject.org/getinvolved/volunteer.html.en#project-torsocks) - Utility for adapting other applications to work with Tor.
+- [tun2tor](https://github.com/iCepa/tun2tor) - Rust library to provide a virtual `utun` (userspace tunnel) interface to Tor.

 # Web browser-based tools

 - [HTTPS Everywhere](https://www.eff.org/https-everywhere) - Firefox and Chrome extension that automatically switches to HTTPS connections with many major websites if those are available that ships in Tor Browser.
 - [NoScript](https://noscript.net/) - Javascript execution blocking Firefox extension that ships in Tor Browser.
 - [Tor Browser](https://www.torproject.org/getinvolved/volunteer.html.en#project-torbrowser) - Easy-to-use, portable package of Tor, HTTPS-Everywhere, NoScript, TorLauncher, Torbutton, and a Firefox fork, all preconfigured to work together out of the box.

-# Development and research tools

-- [Chutney](https://www.torproject.org/getinvolved/volunteer.html.en#project-chutney) - Integration test suite that spawns a local tor network, checking the interactions of its components.
-- [Compass](https://www.torproject.org/getinvolved/volunteer.html.en#project-compass) - Web and command line application that filters and aggregates the Tor relays based on various attributes.
-- [DocTor](https://www.torproject.org/getinvolved/volunteer.html.en#project-doctor) - Notification service that monitors newly published descriptor information for issues.
-This is primarily a service to help the tor directory authority operators, but it also checks for a handful of other issues like sybil attacks.
-- [ExitMap](https://www.torproject.org/getinvolved/volunteer.html.en#project-exitmap) - Scanner for the Tor network by Philipp Winter to detect malicious and misconfigured exits.
-- [Metrics](https://www.torproject.org/getinvolved/volunteer.html.en#project-metrics) - Processing and analytics of consensus data, provided to users via the metrics portal.
-This has been under active development for several years by Karsten Loesing.
-- [OnionScan](https://onionscan.org/) - Help operators of Onion services find and fix operational security issues with their location-hidden services.
-- [Onionoo](https://www.torproject.org/getinvolved/volunteer.html.en#project-onionoo) - JSON based protocol to learn information about currently running Tor relays and bridges.
-- [Relay Search ("Atlas")](https://metrics.torproject.org/rs.html) - Web application to discover Tor relays and bridges, providing useful information on how relays are configured along with graphics about their past usage, formerly "Atlas." ([Source code](https://gitweb.torproject.org/atlas.git))
-- [Shadow](https://www.torproject.org/getinvolved/volunteer.html.en#project-shadow) - Discrete-event network simulator that runs the real Tor software as a plug-in.
-Shadow is open-source software that enables accurate, efficient, controlled, and repeatable Tor experimentation.
-- [Tor Bulk Exitlist (TorBEL)](https://www.torproject.org/getinvolved/volunteer.html.en#project-torbel) - Provides a method of identifying if IPs belong to exit nodes or not.
-This is a replacement for TorDNSEL which is a stable (though unmaintained) Haskell application for this purpose.
-The initial version of TorBEL was started in GSOC 2010 but since then the project has been inactive.
-- [TorFlow](https://www.torproject.org/getinvolved/volunteer.html.en#project-torflow) - Library and collection of services for actively monitoring the Tor network.
-These include the Bandwidth Scanners (measuring throughput of relays) and SoaT (scans for malicious or misconfigured exit nodes).
-- [Tor Path Simulator (TorPS)](https://www.torproject.org/getinvolved/volunteer.html.en#project-torps) - Tool for efficiently simulating path selection in Tor.
-It chooses circuits and assigns user streams to those circuits in the same way that Tor does.
-TorPS is fast enough to perform thousands of simulations over periods of months.

 # Tor protocol implementations

 - [haskell-tor](https://github.com/GaloisInc/haskell-tor) - Haskell implementation of the Tor protocol.
 - [node-Tor](https://github.com/Ayms/node-Tor) - Javascript implementation of the Tor (or Tor like) anonymizer project.

-# Tunneling tools

-- [tor_ssh.sh](https://gitlab.com/grownetics/devops/blob/master/tor_ssh.sh) - One command to enable SSH access via Tor to any server.
-- [Torsocks](https://www.torproject.org/getinvolved/volunteer.html.en#project-torsocks) - Utility for adapting other applications to work with Tor.
-- [tun2tor](https://github.com/iCepa/tun2tor) - Rust library to provide a virtual `utun` (userspace tunnel) interface to Tor.

 # Whistleblowing